UPPMAX/R-python-julia-matlab-HPC/docs/julia/load_runJulia.rst

    - Exercise 15 min
    - Total time 30 min

 As for Python, Julia can be started after a Julia module is loaded.
-The module activates paths to a specific version of the julia interpreter and its librarires and packages.
+The module activates paths to a specific version of the julia interpreter and its libraries and packages.

 .. admonition:: Short cheat sheet
     :class: dropdown